reshamas/ds_resources/concepts/scaling.md

+# Scaling:  Normalization and Standardization

-# What is difference between normalization and standardization?
+## What is difference between normalization and standardization?

 Two methods are well known for scaling data:
  * Normalization - scales all numerical variables in the range [0,1]